Synonym(s): Alhagi camelorum

 U.S. Present: AZ, CA, CO, ID, NM, NV, TX, UT, WA

-Distribution: Throughout much of western United States.
+Distribution in Texas: Throughout much of western United States.
 Presently only in the Trans-Pecos region of Texas.

 “Manual control is not practical on establish plants.
 One study evaluating the effect of mowing on camelthorn showed 194 new shoots arising from rhizome nodes of one plant that was mowed.
 Some research has suggested that repeated mowing could eventually exhaust food reserves in the roots, weaken the plant and aid in the chemical control of camelthorn.
 The use of triclopyr and picloram during the spring and early summer when the plants are actively growing has proven to have some success when the products are injected 3 feet into the soil near the base of the plant (may not be a legal application in Oregon).
 Foliar applied 2,4-D has also been used in camelthorn control when the species is activily growing.
 Metsulfuron applied during bolting to early flower stage has been recommended to treat camelthorn infestations also.
 No single control method, or any one-year treatment plan, will achieve effective control of camelthorn infestations.
 The plants fast growth habit, deep root system, ease of spread in agricultural fields, and long seed dormancy insures the plant will continue to persist in spite of long-term treatment programs.”
 (Oregon Department of Agriculture, 2011)USE PESTICIDES WISELY: ALWAYS READ THE ENTIRE PESTICIDE LABEL CAREFULLY, FOLLOW ALL MIXING AND APPLICATION INSTRUCTIONS AND WEAR ALL RECOMMENDED PERSONAL PROTECTIVE GEAR AND CLOTHING.
 CONTACT YOUR STATE DEPARTMENT OF AGRICULTURE FOR ANY ADDITIONAL PESTICIDE USE REQUIREMENTS, RESTRICTIONS OR RECOMMENDATIONS.
 MENTION OF PESTICIDE PRODUCTS ON THIS WEB SITE DOES NOT CONSTITUTE ENDORSEMENT OF ANY MATERIAL.